MrIdrisAbdulrahman/Six_Quick_Python_Projects/README.md

 ### Password Generator
 ### QR Code With Python

-## To run these programmes some prerequisite libraries as follows need to be installed:
+## To run these programmes, some prerequisite libraries as follows need to be installed:

 ### qrcode - Getting Weather Information
 ### pyzbar - Getting Weather Information